-Sounds terrific, right?
-Sure, but once onboard you might start feeling guilty about not handing out tips for the luxury lines' extraordinary service, especially when we're so used to doing so on land.
-Or you simply may wish to tip your hat -- monetarily speaking -- to a member of the crew who went above and beyond.
+Even though your tip has been taken care of, once onboard you might start feeling guilty about not handing out tips for the luxury lines' extraordinary service, especially when we're so used to doing so on land.
+Or you simply might wish to tip your hat -- monetarily speaking -- to a member of the crew who went above and beyond.
 What then?

 Here's our best advice on how to think about tipping on a non-tipping ship.

-Small token gifts can be a nice gesture -- even for crew members you've just met.
-When we go into port, we'll buy small gifts for our cabin steward(ess) and/or butler.
+Small token gifts are a fun and easy way to say thanks, even for crew members you've just met.
+When we go into port, we'll buy small gifts for our cabin stewards and/or butler.
 Maybe a scarf or T-shirt from one port or cookies and candies from another.
 These little "thank-yous" can go a long way to forging happy long-term relationships with the ship's staff.

 One of the easiest ways to show your appreciation to a crew member is to mention him or her on the comment card that's left in your suite, or to write a note to the hotel director, cruise director or captain to let him or her know about the outstanding service provided.
 Your unsolicited endorsements will be noticed and could even help someone advance in his or her career.

-If you're going to defy the expectations and give a tip or gift on a luxury cruise with gratuities included, you'll likely have questions beyond what to give as a tip.
-For starters -- who should you, or shouldn't you, tip?
-It probably goes without saying that the captain and executive officers of a cruise ship never expect a tip and would graciously turn down any gratuity proffered.
-Likewise, shipboard entertainers are often contractors that are paid by a third-party company, and most cruisers generally wouldn't dream of tipping them.
+It probably goes without saying that the captain and executive officers of a cruise ship never expect a tip and would graciously turn down any gratuity offered.
+Likewise, shipboard entertainers are often contractors that are paid by a third-party company, and most cruisers generally shouldn’t worry about tipping them.

-When it comes to the timing of tips, everyone has their own best practices.
-On traditional cruise ships that work on the tip system, some travelers prefer to tip at the beginning of their voyage because they believe they'll receive better service.
 Service aboard luxury cruise ships is usually uniformly excellent, so the practice of tipping upfront is rare.
-If you have decided to tip someone for outstanding service, it's best to discretely offer a gratuity at the time the service is rendered or shortly thereafter.
+If you have decided to tip someone for outstanding service, it's best to discreetly offer a gratuity at the time the service is rendered or shortly thereafter.